tiandiao123/deep_learning/zillow_price_project/readme.md

 In order to solve the problem above, we need to try several models, and choose the best model to set it as our final solution.
 Before working on testing our model, clearing data is also important in this case, since we have much noise in our data set including missing data and some miss-calculated data.
 Then, firstly, we can try some simple regression models such as linear regression and polynomial regression, and use mean square error to see whether it has reasonable performance.
 After that, we can improve our model by using some more complex models such as decision/random regression tree algorithms.
 After that, adding normalization to avoid over-fitting is also important in this case.
 In order to avoid over-fiting, in addition to use some normal methods such as L1/L2 norms, we can try ensemble methods such as bagging, cross-validation method, adaboost and gradient-boosting algorithms to try!
 Finally, we find both of adabooting decision regression and gradient boosting tree regression algorithms can have good perforamance compared to pure regression algorithms such as decision regression algorithm.

 ### Metrics
 In this project, we need to use mean square error to our metrics.
 If mean square error is smaller than or equal to 0.02, it should be a good model, otherwise we need to improve it!
+Also, we need to draw figures to see whether our models' predictions are reasonable!

 ## II.
 Analysis
 _(approx. 2-4 pages)_

 ### Data Exploration
-In this section, you will be expected to analyze the data you are using for the problem.
-This data can either be in the form of a dataset (or datasets), input data (or input files), or even an environment.
-The type of data should be thoroughly described and, if possible, have basic statistics and information presented (such as discussion of input features or defining characteristics about the input or environment).
-Any abnormalities or interesting qualities about the data that may need to be addressed have been identified (such as features that need to be transformed or the possibility of outliers).
-Questions to ask yourself when writing this section:
-- _If a dataset is present for this problem, have you thoroughly discussed certain features about the dataset?
-Has a data sample been provided to the reader?_
-- _If a dataset is present for this problem, are statistics about the dataset calculated and reported?
-Have any relevant results from this calculation been discussed?_
-- _If a dataset is **not** present for this problem, has discussion been made about the input space or input data for your problem?_
-- _Are there any abnormalities or characteristics about the input space or dataset that need to be addressed? (categorical variables, missing values, outliers, etc.)_
+In this project, the data set is huge, and we need to handle it very carefully.
+Firstly, since the data sample has over 50 features, some of them are lacking huge amount of data.
+In this case we have two options, either we ignore those features who have huge amount of missing data, or we can just fill those missing data with mean value of the other unmissed data.
+In this project, we tried the second option, which means that we fill missing data with mean values of those unmissed data.
+Then, what we need to is that we explore the distribution of logerror we need to predict, and it turned out that it looks like a guassian function.
+After that, we want to study the correlations between every feature and logerror.
+That's because higher correlations indicate that feature is more related to or more influential to logerror predictions.
+If the correlation of some feature and logerror is near zero, it means that that feature has nealy no effects on out logerror predictions.
+Using this way, we can just igore those feactures having lower correlations, and use features having higher correlations to train out model, which can save a huge amount of time and increase model's performance in some cases

 ### Exploratory Visualization
-In this section, you will need to provide some form of visualization that summarizes or extracts a relevant characteristic or feature about the data.
-The visualization should adequately support the data being used.
-Discuss why this visualization was chosen and how it is relevant.
-Questions to ask yourself when writing this section:
-- _Have you visualized a relevant characteristic or feature about the dataset or input data?_
-- _Is the visualization thoroughly analyzed and discussed?_
-- _If a plot is provided, are the axes, title, and datum clearly defined?_
+Here is the logerror distribution figure:
+![logerror_figure][logerror_figure.png]

 ### Algorithms and Techniques
 In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
 You should justify the use of each one based on the characteristics of the problem and the problem domain.
 Questions to ask yourself when writing this section: